Schema (Kant): Applying pure concepts to sense impressions

 The categories, or pure concepts of the understanding, are a priori logical innate forms that are conditions of the possibility of things in general, or of things as such.
 A thing can become a known object of thought when an a posteriori sense impression is comprehended through the forms of the categories.
 Categories and sense impressions are totally different from each other.
 Categories are utterly heterogeneous with the perceptions that are experienced through the sense organs.
 In order for specific phenomena of Nature to be thought from the combination of categories (pure concepts) and sense perceptions, there must be a third, mediating procedure that connects them.
 This mediator is a transcendental schema.
 Transcendental schemata meaningfully join the empty "thoughts without content" and the blind "intuitions without concepts."

 Schemata that mediate between empirical (a posteriori) concepts or mathematical (pure sensuous) concepts and perceptions are similar to adapters.
 Just as adapters are devices for fitting together incompatible parts, schemata connect empirical concepts with the perceptions from which they were derived.
 Schemata are rules for the production of images.
 As rules, they are related to concepts.
 As image–producers, they are related to perceptions.
 "While the concept belongs to the understanding and its instance to perception, the schema has, so to speak, a foot in either domain.
 As rules for the production of images the schemata … are linked to the understanding; as rules for the production of images they are linked to perception."
 The "adapter" simile is even more apt in the case of transcendental schemata.
 This is because pure concepts of the understanding (Categories) are totally unrelated to perceptions.
 The pure concepts or Categories are original constituent components of the understanding and are not derived from empirical sense perceptions.

 Transcendental schemata

-Transcendental schema are not related to empirical concepts or to mathematical concepts.
+Transcendental schemata are not related to empirical concepts or to mathematical concepts.
 These schemata connect pure concepts of the understanding, or categories, to the phenomenal appearance of objects in general, that is, objects as such, or all objects.